fcastro25/GravMagSuite/README.md

     - Left-side panel: In this menu there are 2 options to load and save a control file related to the model's configuration.
 When the user load a model control file, several UI components will be automatically set with the info saved in the loaded file.
 Or, when the user save a control file, all model's info present in the GUI will be saved.

+    The bellow figures represents the GUI and the model used in the forward modeling.

   ![Prismatic Body GUI](https://github.com/fcastro25/GravMagSuite/blob/master/images/Forward%20Modeling%20of%20Prismatic%20Bodies%20GUI_01.png)
   ![Prismatic Body Model](https://github.com/fcastro25/GravMagSuite/blob/master/images/Forward%20Modeling%20of%20Prismatic%20Bodies%20GUI_02.png)